-Comments from Assessed Judge Result Successful Assessment: Based on this assessment, this judge is ready to upgrade their level and should be elido so at the next course. gible to Unsuccessful Assessment: Based on this assessment, the assessor and the assessed judge agree that the as judge is not ready to upgrade their level and should remain at their current level and concentrate on improving or areas identified above.
-Unsuccessful Assessment: Based on this assessment, the assessor has determined that the assessed judge is ready to upgrade their level and should remain at their current level and concentrate on improving on the areas in above.
-This assessment will be reviewed by the Provincial Assessment Coordinator and the WJC, a final result will be communicated to the Assessed Judge within two weeks. dentified Date:
+Comments from Asses sed Judge Result I Assessment: Based on this assessment, this judge is ready to upgrade their level and should be eligible to e next course. judge is no sful Assessment: Based on this assessment, the assessor and the assessed judge agree that the assessed tready to upgrade their level and should remain at their current level and concentrate on improving on the iffed above. ready to up above.
+This ass Secul Assessment: Based on this assessment, the assessor has determined that the assessed judge is not grade their level and should remain at their current level and concentrate on improving on the areas identified sessment will be reviewed by the Provincial Assessment Coordinator and the WJC, a final result will be atted to the Assessed Judge within two weeks.
+Date: